 A mesothelioma recurrence is when cancer returns after a period of remission.
 Recurrence is not a worry for most mesothelioma patients because remission is rare.
 Those who beat mesothelioma must be aware of the possibility of recurrence and work with their medical teams to prevent it.

 A cancer recurrence means the same cancer has returned after a period of time when it wasn’t detected.
 If you are diagnosed with early-stage mesothelioma that is treated aggressively until it can no longer be found in your body, that is called complete remission; however, you may not be completely cured because cancer could recur.

-A recurrence does not have to appear in the same part of the body in which the cancer first began.
-If you have recovered from pleural mesothelioma, for instance, a recurrence may come in the form of cancer in the abdominal cavity.
+A recurrence does not have to appear in the same part of the body where the cancer began.
+For example, if you recover from pleural mesothelioma, cancer could reoccur in the abdominal cavity.
 Your cancer would still be referred to as pleural but recurrent.

 Progression vs. Recurrence

 Progression is another cancer care term that may be confused with recurrence.
 A return of cancer can only be called a recurrence after cancer cells were completely eliminated from the body.
 Progression describes cancer that has not been fully cured and gets worse.

 Complete remission from mesothelioma is so rare that this can be confusing.
 Treatment may result in partial remission, meaning that half or more of a tumor has been eliminated.

 A partial remission may make you feel like you are healing; however, because the cancer has not been thoroughly eliminated, if it worsens, it has progressed, not recurred.